chaokenyuan/finalfantasy/README.md

 ## 🎮 Project Overview

-This project provides a complete backend solution for managing heroes, equipment, and game mechanics in a Final Fantasy-inspired game.
-The system is designed with clean architecture principles, separating concerns across multiple modules and providing both REST APIs and real-time communication capabilities.
+This project provides a complete full-stack solution for managing heroes, equipment, and game mechanics in a Final Fantasy-inspired game.
+The backend is designed with clean architecture principles, separating concerns across multiple modules and providing both REST APIs and real-time communication capabilities.
+The frontend offers a modern React-based web interface with intuitive hero management and real-time game status monitoring.

 ## 🏗️ Architecture

-The project follows **Hexagonal Architecture** (Ports and Adapters) with the following modules:
+The project follows **Hexagonal Architecture** (Ports and Adapters) for the backend with a modern React frontend:

+### Backend Modules
 - **`finalfantasy-domain`** - Core business logic and domain models
 - **`finalfantasy-application`** - Application services and use cases
 - **`finalfantasy-infrastructure`** - External adapters (web controllers, repositories, external services)
 - **`finalfantasy-web`** - Main application entry point and web configuration

+### Frontend Module
+- **`finalfantasy-frontend`** - React-based web application with modern UI components

 ## 🚀 Features